antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_constant.json
 ```

-This example shows how to assign a constant value to a port of an IP core.
-You can see how it is done in the GUI by using the interactive preview.
+This example shows how to assign a constant value to a port in an IP core.
+You can see it in the GUI by using the interactive preview functionality.
 It is also visible in the description file (`project.yaml`).

 :::{tip}